 Next, proceed to the Setup tab and calibrate the Accelerometer on a level surface.
 Failure to do so might result in the drone drifting while in Angle mode.

 To test Angle mode, try hovering the drone to see if it’s self-levelling as expected.
 Remember, Angle mode uses only the Accelerometer and Gyro, so it won’t keep the drone perfectly stationary like a DJI drone would.
 A slight drift due to weight distribution and wind is normal, as long as the drone remains stable.
-If drifting is noticeable, you can trim the accelerometer in the Configuration tab to minimize it (but unlikely to completely eliminate it so don’t worry).
+If drifting is noticeable, you can trim the accelerometer in the Configuration tab to minimize it using stick commands on the ground (but unlikely to completely eliminate it so don’t worry).

 Also, take note of the throttle position during hover.
 This value will be useful when setting up Rescue mode later.